andreyromancev/go-conventions/README.md

 ## Functions and methods
 * Functions should return concrete types, but expect interfaces.
+* Functions and methods should not use named return parameters.

 ## Interfaces
 * Interface should describe behaviour, not object.